 Another classic from the budding producer, however there is still room to grow in the depth and versatility of his lyrical style.

 ‘South of the River’ is the brand-new single from South London artist Tom Misch, following the release of his EP – 5 Day Mischon – in March.
-His growth from SoundCloud bedroom producer to internationally recognised musician is a testament to the quality of his song writing and production, and the latest elevates his sound even further.
+His growth from SoundCloud bedroom producer to internationally recognised musician is a testament to the quality of his song writing and production, and this latest release elevates his sound even further.

 Misch continues to perfect and redefine his production style with every release.
 His talents as a classically trained violinist and guitar player, blended effortlessly with J Dilla inspired beats, allows each track to radiate individuality and true musicianship.
 ‘South of the River’ opens with a funk infused violin motif played by Tobie Tripp over a soulful synth pad, which immediately sets the vibe for the next 4 minutes and 22 seconds.
 Misch’s use of the classic D’Angelo guitar-lick fits nicely into the production, a playful ode to the soulful legends that have come before him.